ankurp/thermostat/README.md

 ## Requirements
 1. Any Linux based server, such as Debian or Ubuntu
-1. Ruby 2.4.0 and Rails version 5
+1. Ruby 2.4.0 and Rails version 5 and nodejs version 4 or higher
+1. mysql
 1. Elasticsearch and Kibana

 ## Getting Started Locally